reetp/docs/bots/bots-architecture/README.md

 A bot host can manage and run many different bots, as well as many instances of any bot.

-Bot are typically created using bot framework or platforms in popular programming language such as NodeJS and Python.
+Bot are typically created using a bot framework or platforms in popular programming language such as NodeJS and Python.

 ## Message Streams